-Our goals are to explore new models and strategies for diagnosis, treatment, and prevention of ocular anomalies by conducting patient-based clinical studies/trials, as well as translational research.
+At the Herbert Wertheim School of Optometry & Vision Science, our goals are to explore new models and strategies for diagnosis, treatment, and prevention of ocular anomalies by conducting patient-based clinical studies/trials, as well as translational research.
+Our researchers are involved in clinical trials and studies that often seek participants.
+Current studies are described below:

 Contact Lens Studies